 - Installing the .NET agent on Azure (overview and special pricing for using New Relic's .NET agent with Windows Azure)

-- Azure Web Sites (New Relic's procedures for Azure Web Sites)
+- Azure Web Apps (New Relic's procedures for Azure Web Apps)

 - Azure Preview Portal (Installing and using New Relic .NET agent on new Azure Portal [currently in Preview])